 <base-url>in this command:

 Note that these operations are different from how you make these changes in Crowd.
-Note also that changing the aggregation scheme can affect the authorisation permissions for your Stash users, and how directory update operations are performed.
+Note also that changing the aggregation scheme can affect the authorization permissions for your users, and how directory update operations are performed.

 Was this helpful?